erkooi/fusion360/README.md

 ![F35B created from CSV files](doc/f35b_csv.jpg)

+#### 3.3.4 DesignCSV script with csv_timeline360.py
 Additional timeline actions for the F35B-CSV assembly component are defined in f35b-pin-holes.txt and f35b-aileron.txt.
 First create F35B-pin-holes.csv and F35B-aileron.csv using csv_timeline360.py on the command line in a terminal.
 After that the AssemblyCSV Script in Fusion360 can be used to perform the additional timeline actions defined in the assembly CSV files F35B-pin-holes.csv and in F35B-aileron.csv.

+The separate assembly timeline actions can also be performed automatically by using the DesignCSV script in Fusion360 with the F35B-CSV.design.csv file.
+This design CSV file is defined by f35b_csv.txt.
+First create all CSV files in a terminal, using on command line:

+> python ..\\csv_timeline360.py -f ^
+f35b_points.txt,^
+f35b_pin_holes.txt,^
+f35b_aileron.txt,^
+f35b_vertical_stabilizer.txt,^
+f35b_elevator.txt,^
+f35b_printing_parts.txt,^
+f35b_airplane.txt,^
+f35b_csv.txt

+Then run F35B-CSV.design.csv with DesignCSV script in the Fusion360 GUI.
+The script execution takes a few minutes, and when done it echos its steps in the TEXT COMMANDS window.

 ## 4 Directory (folder) tree of CSV files
 The CSV files are organised in two folder levels: